zekarias-tilahun/GRADE/README.md

 The following options will be used for network reconstruction experiment, but they are not mandatory.
 For large graphs, the following options will enable efficient space and time usage.

 `--threshold:`
-A value in [0, 1], it will be used to prune reconstructed edges having a link probability less than the specified threshold
+A value in [0, 1], it will be used to prune reconstructed edges having a link probability less than the specified threshold.
+If batch_size is specified, and threshold is not specified, then internally threshold will be set to 0.7 by default.

 `--batch-size:`
 A integer value, when it is specified reconstruction will be carried out in batches as opposed to all pairs alternative.